OFFIS-mosaik/mosaik/docs/tutorials/demo1.rst

 The method :meth:`World.connect()` takes one entity pair – the source and the destination entity, as well as a list of attributes or attribute tuples.
 If you only provide single attribute names, mosaik assumes that the source and destination use the same attribute name.
-If they deffer, you can instead pass a tuple like ``('val_out', 'val_in')``.
+If they differ, you can instead pass a tuple like ``('val_out', 'val_in')``.

 Usually, you will neither create single entities nor connect single entity